axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-task-widget.rst

 .. code-block:: html

    {
+      ...

+      "columns": [
+         {
             "format": "string",
             "header": "cms:columns/custom/supplier",
             "field": "supplier",
             "style": "width: 110px"
          }
+      ]
+   }

 ..

-Beside attributes explained in previous section, custom column has two differences:
+Besides attributes explained in the previous section, a custom column has two differences:

    - ``format``: Type of custom column.
 There are four formats ``string``, ``text``, ``number``, and ``timestamp``.

-   - ``field``: this attribute is the name of task's custom field which will be used to get data for column.
+   - ``field``: this attribute is the name of the task's custom field which will be used to get data for the column.

 Filter conditions
 -----------------

-You can predefined filter conditions for most columns of task widget.
+You can predefined filter conditions for most columns of the task widget.
-Each column have different conditions, some columns only accept a list, some only accept a string, and some only accept a string in special format such as date time.
+Each column has different conditions, some columns only accept a list, some only accept a string, and some only accept a string in a special format such as date-time.

-Below are the list of filterable columns and its corresponding filter conditions.
+Below is the list of filterable columns and their corresponding filter conditions.

    - ``activator``

       .. code-block:: html

          {
+            ...

+            "columns": [
+               {
                   "field": "activator",
-            "filterList": ["PO","#daniel"]
+                  "filterList": ["PO","#peter"]
-         },
+               }
+            ]
+         }

       ..

-      This column only accept a list of role names or username (if you want to filter by username, put a hashtag before the name) as filter condition for task's responsible username.
+      This column only accepts a list of role names or usernames (if you want to filter by username, put a hashtag before the name) as filter conditions for the task's responsible username.
-      If you define a string such as "#peter", Task widget will show tasks which responsible's username is "peter".
+      If you define a string such as "#peter", the task widget will show tasks which responsible's username is "peter".

    - ``name``